JustinTienken-Harder/JustinTienken-Harder.github.io/pages/projects.md

 # Projects

-Here are some of the machine learning projects I've been working on:
+Here are some random projects that I've worked on in the past or recently.

 ## Project 1: Computer Vision for Object Detection